Tessium/weather_analytics/readme.md

 ***Initialization***:

 	Run python weather.py in order to create/initialize tables.
 Further runs will update tables.
 	P.s.
-It takes time due to the fact that, we have 5 cities and it updated for every 1 minute of the last 10 minutes.
+It takes time due to the fact that, we have 5 cities and updates for every 1 minute of the last 10 minutes.
 	So that, 10 * 5 = 50 requests in total.

 ***Usage***: